 Are There Any Side Effects?

-The Recovery Village reports that side effects to watch out for while medicating your dog with Trazodone are diarrhea, vomiting, panting, sluggishness, shaking or restlessness, and agitation.
+The Recovery Village reports that side effects to watch out for a while medicating your dog with Trazodone are diarrhea, vomiting, panting, sluggishness, shaking or restlessness, and agitation.

 Trazodone is supposed to weaken in reactivity as time goes on.
 If your dog doesn’t respond well immediately, it’s worth waiting a few days to see if their condition improves.